HPCC Cluster Overview

 The following opens a file (here

-ikey brings you into the insert mode for typing.
+ikey brings you from the normal mode to the insert mode.
+The latter is used for typing.

-Esckey brings you out of the insert mode.
+Esckey brings you from the insert mode back to the normal mode.

 :key starts the command mode at the bottom of the screen.